-Much of the surrounding property which extends to the base of the western Mayacamas mountains is planted and some of the fruit is sourced from the estate.
-The estate contains bench-land and alluvial soils which have resulted partly from the erosion over many years from the mountains as well from the influence of nearby Dry Creek.
+Much of the surrounding property extending to the base of the western Mayacamas mountains is planted to vines.
+WSome of the fruit for the Silenus wines are sourced from the estate (planted to 10 acres of vines including Cabernet Sauvignon, Cabernet Franc and Petit Verdot).
+The property contains bench-land and alluvial soils which have resulted partly from the erosion over many years from the mountains as well from the influence of nearby Dry Creek.

 For more information Visit: www.silenuswinery.com